Hainan China Travel Guide

 Halal and kosher food are very limited.
 While China has a Muslim (Hui) minority, their restaurants are not widespread on the island.
 Jewish-approved food is virtually nonexistent.

-Travelers requiring strict Halal or Kosher food may consider self-catering or relying on pre-packaged meals.
+Travelers requiring strict Halal or Kosher food may consider self-self-catering or relying on pre-packaged meals.

 Beyond general dietary needs, be very precise about severe allergies.
-The concept of cross-contamination might not be fully understood.
+The concept of cross-contamination could not be fully understood.

 For severe allergies, carrying an EpiPen or necessary medications is advisable.
 Know where the nearest medical facilities are located.